Scope of Services for Boarding School Placement

-Brooke works with middle- and high school-aged students and their families who are exploring educational placements in three broad areas.
+Brooke and Chip work with middle- and high school-aged students and their families who are exploring educational placements in three broad areas.

 The educational path for students with learning differences or attentional disorders can be strewn with obstacles.
 Fortunately, many boarding schools have developed special expertise in working with these students to help them meet their fullest potential.
 Many schools provide learning support in a mainstream college prep environment; others are specifically geared to students with more serious learning or attentional issues.